 This article is a pre-release chapter in the upcoming “Take Control of Security for Mac Users,” by Joe Kissell, scheduled for public release later in 2015.
 Apart from Chapter 1: Introducing Mac Security, and Chapter 2: Learn Security Basics, these chapters are available only to TidBITS members; see “Take Control of Security for Mac Users” Streaming in TidBITS for details.

 Chapter 1: Introducing Mac Security

 In survey after survey after survey, security issues like credit card fraud, identity theft, and computer hacking rank among Americans’ top worries.
 Burglary is a bit lower on the list, while threats to personal safety are lower still, and concerns like global warming barely register (statistically speaking).
-Although poll results vary in other parts of the world, it’s still abundantly clear that the fear of having one’s devices and data violated is widespread and on the rise.
+Although poll results vary in other parts of the world, it’s still abundantly clear that the fear of having one’s devices and data violated is widespread and on

 You might imagine, then, that books about computer security would fly off the shelves, but they don’t.
 (I’m speaking from experience here.
 I spent most of 2009 writing the massive Mac Security Bible, and even though it got great reviews, very few people bought it.)

 One big reason for that disconnect is that computer security sounds like a scary, complicated technical topic that ordinary people wouldn’t be able to grasp.
 Yes, you’re afraid of being hacked—and sure, you want better security in order to prevent that.
 But you’re not a geek, and your eyes glaze over at the very mention of terms like SSL, firewalls, and two-factor authentication.
 No matter how scary the threat of computer hacking may be, to some people, the prospect of having to learn about computer security is scarier!